Xeplosion/cs1440-proj2/instructions/Project_Requirements.md

 4. Each tool must be given at least **one** (1) filename.
     *   The ellipsis means that one *or more* filenames are accepted.
 5. When a *bad filename* is given, the program lets `open()` raise an exception (i.e. crash).
-    *   It is actually *very* difficult to correctly deal with bad file *without* crashing.
+    *   It is actually *very* difficult to correctly deal with invalid files *without* crashing.
     *   Even if you manage to avoid all possible crashes (you won't), there is nothing left for your program to do anyway; you may as well let it crash.
     *   Any error message that you could write will be less informative than what Python naturally displays; you may as well let it crash.
 6. In all other cases of bad input, print an error message and exit *without crashing*.
 These cases include: